Helping Clients Efficiently Resolve Contract Disputes

 Breach of fiduciary duty, on the other hand, is the failure to act in the best interest of another person, business or third party.
 Breach of fiduciary duty occurs between parties who are obligated in a legal relationship involving trust.
 In business, breach of fiduciary duty can occur when an employee acts in a way that places his interest before those of his employer.

-At The Womack Law Firm, we assist businesses throughout the Houston metropolitan area that have suffered due to breach of contract or fiduciary duty.
-We have experience handling the following types of cases:
+At The Womack Law Firm, Mr. Womack assists businesses throughout the Houston metropolitan area that have suffered due to breach of contract or fiduciary duty.
+He has experience handling the following types of cases:

 - Licensing agreement disputes, breach of trust or fiduciary relationships, breach of good faith, breach of loyalty, thefts, acceptance of secret commissions, conflicts of interest, breach of fair dealing, and attorney liability for aiding and abetting